Robert Dorsay: Life

 From 1935 he was engaged as a comedian in the cabaret at the Theater am Admiralspalast in Berlin.
 His love was for swing, his preference for political jokes.
 From 1936 to 1939 he appeared in various, mostly small, roles in film.

 “Robert Dorsay",as he now called himself, tried to come to terms with the regime; so he joined the NSDAP on 1 August 1932.
 On the other hand, he kept a comedic distance and also used Hitler jokes and imitations in public to friends.
 On 1 September 1933 he was expelled from the party because of overdue payments of membership fees.
 Dorsay himself did not rejoin the party despite the persuasion of Reich Chamber of Culture official Hans Hinkel.
 Nevertheless, he was able to perform until the early 1940s and was properly registered with the Reich Chamber of Culture.
-Nevertheless, Dorsay's attitude was to have professional consequences, because from 1939 his film engagements were discontinued."
+Dorsay's attitude, however, was to have professional consequences, because from 1939 his film engagements were discontinued."

 Execution

 In 1939 he married Louise Mentkes.
 In 1941 Dorsay was drafted into the Wehrmacht and served as a driver.
 In March 1943, while on leave from home, he caught the eye of a Gestapo informer while telling a political joke on stage in the restaurant of the Deutsches Theater, which went: "Hitler enters a town and a young girl approaches him offering him a handful of dust.
 'What am I supposed to do with this?' asks Hitler looking puzzled.
 And the young girl answers.

-'Everyone says, when the fuhrer bites the dust, everything will get better.'"
+'Everyone says, when the Führer bites the dust, everything will get better.'"

 Dorsay eventually received a death sentence for undermining the war effort due to this joke.

 His correspondence was then checked.
 On 31 March a letter from Osterode to his friend Eddy Haase was intercepted in Berlin, in which he wrote: "When will this idiocy finally end?"
 He was arrested and sentenced to death on 8 October 1943 for undermining military force and sent to Plötzensee where he was executed.
 The death sentence was intended to deter other artists; his name was systematically removed from the opening credits of the films in which he had acted.